Construction of propagators for divisible dynamical maps: Introduction

 where $\|X\|_1$ denotes the trace norm.
-Since $\| \Lambda_t(\rho_1-\rho_2)\|_1$ corresponds to distinguishability of time evolved states at time $t$ inequality (\ref{IF}) states that distinguishability monotonically decreases in time.
+Since $\| \Lambda_t(\rho_1-\rho_2)\|_1$ corresponds to distingushability of time evolved states at time $t$ inequality (\ref{IF}) states that distinguishability monotonically decreases in time.
 It is interpreted as a flow of information from the system to the environment.
 Violation of (\ref{IF}) is therefore interpreted as an information back-flow and provides clear evidence of memory effects and hence non-Markovianity \cite{NM1,NM2,NM3,NM4}.
 These two approaches are not independent \cite{Angel}.
 Actually, CP-divisibility implies (\ref{IF}).
 However, violation of (\ref{IF}) is immediately recognized as a clear sign of non-Markovianity.
 The approach based on information flow is very popular in the literature.
-Intriguing connections of divisibility, information back-flow and quantum correlations were reported recently in \cite{Janek,Acin-cor}.We stress, however, that there are other approaches to quantum non-Markovianity (see detailed review in \cite{NM4} and the recent papers \cite{Modi-1,Modi-2} relating (non)Markovianity and quantum stochastic processes).
+Intriguing connections of divisibility, information back-flow and quantum correlations were reported recently in \cite{Janek,Acin-cor,Johansson}.
+We stress, however, that there are other approaches to quantum non-Markovianity (see detailed review in \cite{NM4} and the recent papers \cite{Modi-1,Modi-2} relating (non)Markovianity and quantum stochastic processes).

 In this paper we analyze the problem of construction of propagators $V_{t,s}$ (or $V_{j,i}$ in the time-discrete case).
-We propose a very simple approach based on the concept of generalized inverse which reduces to the standard inverse if the map is invertible.
-Generalized inverse and hence the corresponding propagator is not uniquely defined.
-We provide several simple examples of qubit evolution for which the non-uniqueness of the propagator is removed when one requires that the propagator is completely positive and trace-preserving.
+If the map $\Lambda_t$ is invertible for all $t \geq 0$, then $V_{t,s} = \Lambda_t \Lambda_s^{-1}$.
+For maps which are not invertible this scheme does not work (see also discussion in \cite{Cresser1,Cresser2}).
+Here we propose a very simple approach based on the concept of generalized inverse {(detailed in Section III)} which reduces to the standard inverse if the map is invertible.
+Generalized inverse and hence the corresponding propagator {(constructed in section IV)} is not uniquely defined. {We illustrate our construction a simple but instructive example (through sections V and VI).
+In particular, we study divisible qubit dynamical maps exhaustively (in sections VII and VIII), and} provide several examples of qubit evolution {(in section IX), for which } the non-uniqueness of the propagator is removed when one requires that the propagator is completely positive and trace-preserving.